19hours/sg-statutes/Acts/State Courts Act.md

 1O1 (S 333/97) — Subordinate Courts (Variation of District Court Limit) Order.

-“judicial officer” means a District Judge, Magistrate, Coroner or registrar;
+“judicial officer” means a District Judge, Magistrate, or registrar;

 “Magistrate’s Court limit” means $60,0002or such other amount as may be specified by an order under section 52(3);